 In 2019, the Metropolitan Washington Council of Governments (MWCOG) established regional housing targets to address a growing supply gap and affordability issues in the region.
 To meet these housing goals and obligations, the County needs an additional 10,000 housing units by 2030 to meet future housing demand from population and job growth.
 This is beyond the existing 31,000 housing units already forecasted through the countywide completed MWCOG forecast process.

 This Plan plays an important part in helping the County reach its housing goals and recommends zoning allowing for an additional more than 3,500 new housing units.
+This estimate of 3,500 units, is a theoretical maximum yield from full build-out of the proposed zoning that will be realized over the 20-year horizon of this plan.

-To further expand opportunities to increase residential density, especially along major corridors and in locations where additional housing can assist in the development of Complete Communities, the Plan recommends:
+To further expand opportunities to increase residential density, especially along major corridors and in locations where additional housing can assist in the development of Complete Communities, in line with the City's housing goals: